danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 graph." and `@Provides` tells Dagger "Here is a specific dependency to add to your graph."
 The two go hand in hand very often.

-Knowing this, we can quickly tell that `provideOkHttpClient` binds an `OkHttpClient` type onto the Dagger graph.
+Knowing this, we can quickly tell that `provideOkHttpClient()` binds an `OkHttpClient` type onto the Dagger graph.
 `provideRetrofit(client: OkHttpClient)` deserves a bit more attention though.

 `provideRetrofit(client: OkHttpClient)` actually *uses* the Dagger graph to request an `OkHttpClient` type.
 This way, we can use our `OkHttpClient` binding multiple times to create different services throughout our Dagger code (or inject it into an Activity).
 If `OkHttpClient` wasn't on the graph already, we would have gotten another `[MissingBinding]` error.
-And as a bonus, `@Singleton` combined with `@Provides` tells Dagger, "Create this once and re-use it everywhere after the first time."
+And as a bonus, `@Singleton` combined with `@Provides` tells Dagger, "Create this once and re-use it everywhere on the graph."
 Effectively, this is enforcing the Singleton pattern for us in Dagger's generated code.([It's also good practice to use one OkHttpClient for your entire app too][2])

-The final thing we have to do is edit the `@Component` annotation on `TypicodeAppComponent`:
+The final thing we have to do is edit the `@Component` annotation on `TypicodeAppComponent`to the following:
 ```java
 @Component(modules = [TypicodeModule::class])
 ```

 This "installs" our module into the `TypicodeAppComponent`.
-We MUST do this because an application can have multiple Components, and we have to specify which one it belongs to.
+We MUST do this because an application can have multiple Components, and we have to specify which modules belong to which components.

 ## 6) Inject MainActivity: Round 2
 Finally, we can attempt to inject MainActivity.
 Go ahead and build your app module again.